duMagnus/ai-tutor/README.md

 ---

 This roadmap is designed to build the MVP in logical, incremental steps, ensuring that each core feature is implemented and tested before moving to the next.
 Adjust priorities as needed based on user feedback and business requirements.

+## Parent/Child Authentication & Role Management

+This section describes how parent and child authentication and role management are implemented in the AI Tutor application.

+### Overview
+- The app uses Firebase Authentication for secure login and registration.
+- Users can register as either a parent or a child.
+- Parents can invite children to join via a magic link or invitation code.
+- User roles and relationships are stored in Firestore for access control and dashboard management.

+### Implementation Details
+1. **Role Selection During Signup**
+   - Users choose their role (parent or child) during registration.
+   - The selected role is saved in Firestore under the user's document.

+2. **Parent Invites Child**
+   - Parents can invite children by generating a magic link or code from their dashboard.
+   - Children use the link/code to register and are automatically associated with the inviting parent in Firestore.

+3. **Firestore Structure**
+   - `users` collection: Each document contains `uid`, `role`, and (for children) `parentId`.
+   - Parents may have a `children` subcollection for easy management.

+4. **Role-Based Access**
+   - The app checks user roles to display the appropriate dashboard and features.
+   - Parents see management tools; children see learning tools and progress.

+### Technologies Used
+- **Firebase Auth**: User authentication and session management.
+- **Firestore**: Storing user roles, relationships, and dashboard data.
+- **React**: Frontend UI and routing.

+---